Gott's Roadside

-Gott's Roadside is a restaurant group located in Northern California with seven locations in the San Francisco Bay Area.
+Gott's Roadside is a restaurant group located in Northern California with seven locations in the San Francisco Bay Area and one in Los Angeles.
 It is a diner-concept restaurant with influence from California cuisine.

 About

 The family-owned company serves fast food made with locally sourced ingredients cooked to order, including hamburgers and Ahi burgers, salads, French fries, and milkshakes, plus seasonal specials like the “Seoul” pork burger with kimchi and the B.L.T. with heirloom tomatoes.
 On July 25, 2017, Gott's started serving the vegan Impossible burger.
 Food & Wine magazine has labeled it as an “idealized version of the American roadside stand”.